• Skip to primary navigation

 what is lemon curd:

-This lavender lemon curd is typically made of four basic ingredients: egg, sugar, lemon, and butter, which are gently cooked together, until thick, and then allowed to cool, forming a soft, smooth, flavor-packed spread.
+This lavender lemon curd is typically made of basic ingredients: egg, sugar, lavender, lemon, and butter, which are gently cooked together, until thick, and then allowed to cool, forming a soft, smooth, flavor-packed spread.
 In this adaptation, we use lavender sugar to give it a floral spring time flavor.

 lavender lemon curd ingredients